 A vegan, or "strict vegetarian," may want to pay closer attention to the types of protein sources because plant based foods are incomplete proteins.
 That doesn't mean they don't contain enough protein, it means they don't contain all the essential amino acids.
 Combining different protein sources ensures an ample supply of all them.

 A Little Amino Acid Chemistry

 Let's talk about amino acids for a minute.
 Amino acids are the building blocks of protein.
 Your body needs them to make the protein structures that build and maintain the tissues in your body.

 There are many different amino acids; they all have similar structures, but are differentiated by their side chains.
 All proteins, no matter what food they come from, are made up of amino acids.
-But the number and order of the amino acids that make up a cow's rump or a navy bean are different from the arrangements of amino acids that make up all the tissues of your body.
+But the number and order of the amino acids that make up a cow's rump or a navy bean are different from the ones that make up your body parts.

 When you eat round steak or baked beans (or anything that contains any protein at all, even a tiny amount), your digestive system breaks it down into amino acids that are absorbed into your blood stream.
 From there, the amino acids are used to build the proteins that make up your muscles, organs and lots of other tissues.

 Not all amino acids are essential.
 Your body can make many amino acids from the leftover bits of old amino acids and a few other raw materials found in the body, but there are some amino acids that the human body can't manufacture.
 These amino acids are called the essential amino acids because you have to consume them.

 These are the essential amino acids: